OpenCyphal/pycyphal/docs/pages/architecture.rst

 These capabilities are covered by the advanced network diagnostics API exposed by the transport layer:

+- :meth:`pyuavcan.transport.Transport.begin_capture` --
-- Transport event **capture** allows the user to monitor network packets exchanged over the network even if they neither originate nor terminate at the local node.
+  **capturing** on a transport refers to monitoring low-level network events and packets exchanged over the network even if they neither originate nor terminate at the local node.

+- :meth:`pyuavcan.transport.Transport.make_tracer` --
-- Event **dissector** allows the user to reconstruct high-level processes that transpire on the network from a sequence of captured low-level events.
+  **tracing** refers to reconstructing high-level processes that transpire on the network from a sequence of captured low-level events.
-  Dissection may take place in real-time (with PyUAVCAN connected to a live network) or offline (with events read from a black box recorder or from a log file).
+  Tracing may take place in real-time (with PyUAVCAN connected to a live network) or offline (with events read from a black box recorder or from a log file).

+- :meth:`pyuavcan.transport.Transport.spoof` --
-- Transfer **spoofing** allows the user to fake network transactions as if they were coming from a different node (possibly a non-existent one).
+  **spoofing** refers to faking network transactions as if they were coming from a different node (possibly a non-existent one) or whose parameters are significantly altered (e.g., out-of-sequence transfer-ID).

 These advanced capabilities exist alongside the main communication logic using a separate set of API entities because their semantics are incompatible with regular communication.